pratikmpp22/AES-Encrypted-File-Transfer-over-Tor/README.md

 **Step 6:** Generate a Tor URL for file (encrypted file) sharing on any system with a Tor environment.

-**Step 7:** Share the generated Tor link with the recipient for secure access to the encrypted files.
+**Step 7:** Share the generated Tor link and the private key with the recipient for secure access to the encrypted files.

-**Step 8:** The recipient can use the Tor link to download and decrypt the files using their private key on the Tor browser.
+**Step 8:** The recipient can use the Tor link and the private key sent by the sender to securely download and decrypt the files using their private key on the Tor browser.

 **Step 9:** The recipient now has the decrypted file without any security breaches.